Makthar Museum: Roman items

 The Roman-era items are quite diverse, including funerary furniture as well as life-related artifacts, particularly the daily life, of the small city.

 Architectural items are displayed outside the museum, including the pediment of a funerary monument belonging to priestesses of Ceres.
 Additionally, there are statue bases and altars.
 Among the objects of daily life, a showcase presents a collection of oil lamps from various periods, coins, ceramics, and also a display of ancient glassware.

 Detail of animal mosaic (leaping hare).

 Pagan mosaics are displayed, including a large mosaic adorned with numerous animal motifs (birds and game).
 This theme is widespread in African mosaics from this period.
 Another mosaic depicts Venus bathing, the deity undressing, leaning against a tree, and surrounded by two cherubs bringing her flowers.
 The work is remarkable for its light and shadow play.
 There are also fragments of sculptures, especially heads of emperors or deities, showing degradation signs.
 A lion, dating back to the 1st century and belonging to an older Numidian-Punic tradition, is visible, although a better-preserved specimen is located in the Bardo National Museum.

-The four steles known as the "Ghorfa steles", discovered not far from Makthar in 1967, at Maghrawa (ancient Macota), are the latest in a significant series.
+The four steles known as the "La Ghorfa stelae", discovered not far from Makthar in 1967, at Maghrawa (ancient Macota), are the latest in a significant series.
 The first ones were found in the mid-19th century, and their provenance was poorly understood until the work of Ahmed M'Charek.
 They have allowed the study of religious rites and beliefs in Roman Africa and the determination of the importance of the Libyan-Punic substrate.
 These discoveries follow stereotyped forms, organized in superimposed registers depicting the divine world, a depicted dedication in the middle of a temple pediment, and a sacrifice representation in its lower part.
 More generally, the texts provided by the site are very interesting for the knowledge of ancient Africa: the onomastics appearing in the exhibited works concern names of individuals belonging to a local population undergoing Romanization.

 Statue bases, including Beccut cippus in the middle.